 While MTG Arena may be more user-friendly and super fun to play, it really lacks any diversity in game formats.
-Currently, MTG Arena plays standard and draft (using packs in current standard).
-It occasionally tries out new formats such as Exploration (play 2 lands a turn, no maximum hand size) and Momir’s Madness (play 60 land cards, use Momir’s ability each turn, tap any number of lands and discard a card and cast a random token copy of any creature in current standard), but if you’re into Modern, Commander, Legacy, Pauper, Vintage, or anything else, you’re out of luck.
+Currently, MTG Arena plays standard and draft (using packs in the current standard).
+It occasionally tries out new formats such as Exploration (play 2 lands a turn, no maximum hand size).
+Then there’s Momir’s Madness (play 60 land cards, use Momir’s ability each turn, tap any number of lands, discard a card, and cast a random token copy of any creature in the current standard).
+If you’re into Modern, Commander, Legacy, Pauper, Vintage, or anything else, you’re out of luck.

 MTGO still runs all of these formats, and a few times a year hosts a cube, which is arguably one of the most fun formats to play.
 With Standard rotating in a few weeks, it’s unclear what will happen to the cards and decks that players have earned in MTG Arena.
 There is a very good chance we will be starting over.
 With MTGO there is always an option to play your old standard cards in other formats or to trade them in for new cards.

 If you’ve already put money into MTGO, it definitely makes sense to stick around.
-Digital copies of cards have a surprising amount of value, and you can build a much stronger deck or maybe even earn your money back on MTGO, while in Arena you’d basically be starting over.
+Digital copies of cards have a surprising amount of value.
+You can build a much stronger deck or maybe even earn your money back on MTGO, while in Arena you’d basically be starting over.
 For these reasons specifically, you are probably still going to find more competitive, serious players on MTGO rather than MTG Arena.
-If you are a pro or a streamer looking for a high level, competitive game or tournament, your best bet would be looking on MTGO.
+If you are a pro or a streamer looking for a high-level, competitive game or tournament, your best bet would be looking on MTGO.